-Questions should be submitted to the corresponding ARC through the ALMA Helpdesk.
+Questions should be submitted to the supporting ARC through the ALMA Helpdesk.
 Any potentially sensitive information communicated to ARC staff or submitted to the Helpdesk regarding the user or proprietary project details are held in the strictest confidence.
-Information submitted through the Helpdesk can only be accessed through a secured database by ARC-affiliated staff.
+Information submitted through the Helpdesk can only be accessed through a secured database by ARC-affiliated and the Joint ALMA Observatory (JAO) staff.

 ARC-affiliated staff are the interface between ALMA users and the Observatory for all communications.
-Users are prohibited from contacting the Joint ALMA Observatory (JAO) or telescope operations staff - Array Operators or Astronomers on Duty - for issues related to any project, including project execution, proposal submissions, change requests, etc.
+Users should always contact the supporting ARC for issues related to any project, including project execution, proposal submissions or change requests.

-An exception to this rule is allowed for Target of Opportunity (ToO, see http://almascience.org/documents-and-tools/latest/alma-proposal-review-process for a definition of proposal types) projects or special observing campaigns (e.g. Solar, VLBI), for which the Astronomer on Duty (AoD) may contact the PI if there are important questions regarding the execution of the observations.
-In this case the communication proceeds via Helpdesk at a dedicated department continously staffed.
+Only in case of urgent questions regarding the execution of Target of Opportunity (ToO, see Principles of the Proposal Review Process for a definition of proposal types) projects or special observing campaigns (e.g. VLBI) may the PI be in contact with the Astronomer on Duty (AoD).
+In this case the communication proceeds via the Helpdesk at a dedicated department continuously staffed.